Pskov standoff and double suicide

 Denis Olegovich Muravyov (14 August 2001 – 14 November 2016) and Katerina Alekseevna Vlasova (10 September 2001 – 14 November 2016) were two 15-year-olds from Pskov, Russia, who were involved in an armed standoff with police in Strugi Krasnye, an urban locality about 87 kilometers (54 miles) northeast of Pskov, on the afternoon of 14 November 2016.
 The two had barricaded themselves in a house after running away from home three days earlier and were being searched by police, who were fired upon when they arrived at the house; the standoff ended when both teenagers committed suicide.
-The event was livestreamed on Periscope by the perpetrators, who called themselves the "Russian Bonnie and Clyde", and thus caused a wide resonance and discussion on social media.
+The event was livestreamed on Periscope by the perpetrators, who called themselves the "Russian Bonnie and Clyde" and "Romeo and Juliet", causing a wide resonance and discussion on social media.

 Background

 Denis Muravyov and Katerina Vlasova met in the spring of 2016.
 After adding each other in VKontakte, they continued to meet in person and soon began dating, which Muravyov kept a secret from his parents.
 Muravyov's mother eventually found out about her son's relationship with Vlasova when, sometime during spring break, Muravyov left home one night after claiming he was going to sleep over at a friend's house, but instead went for a walk with Vlasova.
 After this incident, Muravyov's mother forbade her son to communicate with Vlasova.